 - Undertake teaching and research, in geriatrics and gerontology

 - Promote the interest of elderly people in the distribution of health care and other resources

-- Eradicate ageism and all forms of abuse of the elderly
+- Combat ageism and all forms of abuse of the elderly

 - Advocate and uphold respect for the elderly